Branden Grace: European Tour

 At the 2015 Presidents Cup, Grace would have a perfect week.
 On the opening day (Thursday foursomes), Grace teamed with fellow South African Louis Oosthuizen to defeat Matt Kuchar and Patrick Reed in comfortable fashion 3 and 2.
 On Day 2 (Friday fourball), Grace would again team with Oosthuizen in a dominant performance against world number one Jordan Spieth and Dustin Johnson winning 4 and 3.
 On Day 3 (Saturday morning foursomes), Grace for a third time teaming with Oosthuizen, won in another comfortable match 3 and 2, defeating the team of Reed and Rickie Fowler.
 Later in the day during (Saturday afternoon fourball), teaming with Oosthuizen a fourth and final time, the team won its fourth match against the undefeated duo of Bubba Watson and J. B. Holmes.
 The fourball match being the only time Grace would see the 18th hole all week, his team winning 1 up at the last.
 On the final day of the event (Sunday singles), Grace played against Kuchar and started out red hot, dominating Kuchar on the front nine.
 Kuchar fought back from several holes down before losing 2 and 1.
 Grace's perfect record of 5–0–0 was the fifth such occasion in Presidents Cup history and just the second time for the International side.

 On 30 January 2016, Grace defended his Commercial Bank Qatar Masters title for his seventh victory on the European Tour.
 He finished two strokes ahead of Rafa Cabrera-Bello and Thorbjørn Olesen, after shooting a three under round of 69 on a day when he started two back of leader Paul Lawrie.
 Grace became the first player to successfully defend the tournament.

+PGA Tour

 Grace was able to play on the PGA Tour in 2016, in the "Top 125 Non-member" category.
 This followed his successes in the 2015 majors and other PGA-recognised tournaments.
 On 17 April 2016, Grace claimed his first PGA Tour victory at the RBC Heritage after shooting a final round 66.

-2017

 On 22 July, Grace shot a 62 in the third round of the Open Championship at the Royal Birkdale Golf Club in Southport, England, setting a record for the lowest round in a men's major championship.